-Bligh soon felt the need to re-assert British naval discipline however, and he flogged three men for taking a lifeboat, coming down hard on the crew when the Bounty set sail again.
+Bligh soon felt the need to re-assert British naval discipline, however, so he flogged three men for taking a lifeboat, coming down hard on the crew when the Bounty set sail again.

 Prior events soon began to repeat themselves as a split again emerged between Bligh and Christian.

-Christian's borderline personality was triggered, and he became suicidal, planning to leave on a lifeboat.
+Christian's borderline personality was triggered, leaving him suicidal with plans to leave on a lifeboat.
 But the crew, preferring him to Bligh, convinced him to stay aboard.

 The handful of rebels next mutated into mutineers when their mounting fury at Bligh prompted them to seize the ship.

-Bligh was ejected on a lifeboat with a handful of loyalists and, in an incredible feat of navigation and perseverance, sailed 3,600 miles for 47 days, finally reaching safety at Timor on the 14th of June, 1789 (Bligh had perfected his navigation under Captain Cook).
+Bligh was ejected on a lifeboat with a handful of loyalists and, in an incredible feat of navigation and perseverance, sailed 3,600 miles in 47 days, finally reaching safety at Timor on 14 June 1789.

-Bligh made it back to England and made it to the rank of admiral, but tales of the mutiny followed him home and he was caught up in two more mutinies during his long naval career.
+Once back in England, Bligh made it to the rank of admiral, but tales of the mutiny followed him home and he was caught up in two more mutinies during his long naval career.

-The Bounty's mutineers fared rather less gloriously, and for many years no one was entirely sure what had happened to all of them.
+HMS Bounty's mutineers fared rather less gloriously and for many years, no one was entirely sure what had happened to them.